First Descents Weekend

 Our creative writing workshop provides an opportunity to explore your cancer journey through writing.
 This ten-week workshop, led by an Amherst Writers & Artist trained facilitator, offers a safe and empowering environment that encourages health and healing.
 This is not a support group or a workshop where you will learn to write.
 This is a place where you can process your cancer experiences through creative writing prompts, exploring the meaning of your story as you put words to your unspoken thoughts.
 The workshop is open to any adolescent or young adult (age 15-39) with cancer in the community.
 No prior writing experience is necessary to join.

 Workshops begin in the fall, winter and spring.
 Summer workshops are once a month during June, July and August.
-Check the flyer for details about our current writing workshop series, or contact the AYA Oncology Program Coordinator, Mindy Buchanan at email@example.com or 503 494-0446 to find out more.
+Check the flyer for details about our current writing workshop series, email email@example.com or call 503 494-5357 for more information or to register.